 Cheapest Backpacking Hostels in Marunouchi

 Shibuya is another huge shopping and transport hub on the west side of the Yamanote Train Line.
-It’s perfect for travellers as it offers convenient transport connections, heaps of shops, restaurants, bars and lots of sightseeing attractions.
+It’s perfect for families as it offers convenient transport connections, heaps of shops, restaurants, bars and lots of sightseeing attractions – everything is within easy walking distance.
 It is however a little less busy than Shinjuku and a bit more targeted to the younger crowd.
 Shibuya prides itself on being the centre of youth and fashion culture, you may catch an eyeful or funky new fashion trends!